Get Started

 ```tsx

-import { formatDuration } from "@/lib/audio"
+import { formatDuration } from "@/lib/html-audio";

-formatDuration(125) // "2:05"
+formatDuration(125); // "2:05"

-formatDuration(3661) // "61:01"
+formatDuration(3661); // "61:01"

 ```

-### isLive(track)
+### isLive(duration)

 ```tsx

-import { isLive } from "@/lib/audio"
+import { useAudio } from "@/hooks/use-audio";

-if (isLive(track)) {
+if (htmlAudio.isLive(duration)) {

 // Handle live stream (no seeking)